steemit/devportal-tutorials-js/tutorials/15_search_accounts/README.md

 _By the end of this tutorial you should know how to call a list of user names from the steem blockchain_

-This tutorial will show the method of capturing a queried user name, matching that to the steemit database and then displaying the matching names.
+This tutorial will show the method of capturing a queried user name, matching that to the steem database and then displaying the matching names.
 This tutorial will be run on the `production server`.

 ## Intro